 Here are some common business goals a press release could help you meet:

 - Sales: When announcing a product, merger, acquisition, or new business launch, for example, a press release can help attract prospective buyers to the new business endeavor.
 Often, this targeted exposure leads to more sales.
-For example, if you set up a landing page to announce a new product with a discounted offer, you could drive traffic from your press release to your product page and so earn sales.
+For example, if you set up a landing page to announce a new product with a discounted offer, you could drive traffic from your press release to your product page and thereby earn sales.

 - Targeted brand awareness: Many press release distribution providers offer to target by region, industry, and audience demographics and interests.
 Companies can also send press releases to individual journalists who share a target audience with their businesses.
 This not only means reaching existing stakeholders with positive brand news, but potential stakeholders as well.